ipetrovbg/nvim-config/README.md

 ## NeoVim configuration

-This NeoVim configuration allows me to use NeoVim almost as an IDE.
+The configuration here allows me to use NeoVim as an IDE.
 It uses a couple of plugins for:
-- fuzzy find with telescope
+- fuzzy finding with telescope
-- git support with fugitive and telescope
+- support for git with fugitive and gitsigns plugins
-- programming languages support
+- programming languages support for [javascript/typescipt, elm, rust]
 	- jump to definition
 	- autocomplete
 	- code actions
 	- etc.
 - status bar information
-- folder browser with NerdTree
+- directory navigation with NERDTree
 - etc.